 Most golf courses spray large amounts of fungicides and other pesticides on golf courses in order to make them picture perfect.
 The problem with this is that these chemicals are toxic and even carcinogenic.

-These chemicals – some 500 pounds of fungicides per year plus other pesticides and around 19 different types of pesticides.
-These highly toxic chemicals flow into the creeks and into Puget Sound.
+These chemicals – some 500 pounds of fungicides per year plus other pesticides and around 19 different types of pesticides – are highly toxic and flow into the creeks and into Puget Sound.
 Many of these pesticides are not approved for use by the Integrated Pest Management Program.

 The warning labels on the cans and bags say, among other things,